martinwechselberger/martinwechselberger.github.io/_pages/teaching.md

 author_profile: true
 ---

-I coordinate and teach units within the School of Mathematics and Statistics at the University of Sydney, focusing on differential equations, biomathematics, and mathematical modelling.
+I coordinate and teach units within the School of Mathematics and Statistics at the University of Sydney.
 ## Current Units

 * **MATH3963: Differential Equations and Biomathematics**